Search the collections

 The Royal Exhibition Collection of well over 5,000 objects reflects all aspects of the building's history: objects displayed at the two great International Exhibitions; souvenirs; certificates and medals awarded to exhibitors and commissioners; invitations to concerts, balls and the opening of parliament: catalogues to the International Exhibition and museum displays.
 The collection also contains photographs of the building from the 1880s to the present day, and other pictorial reproductions including watercolours, postcards and lithographic prints.

-This is a black & white postcard of the southern facade of the Exhibition Building showing the lake and gardens in the foreground, circa 1914.
-The postcard, which was sent to Miss A Bow ...From: Melbourne, Australia Images: 2
+This is a black & white postcard featuring an artistic impression of the roof of the Exhibition Building below the word 'Melbourne', made in 1906.
+The postcard, which was sent from Aust ...From: Melbourne, Australia Images: 3

 Alternative Names: Poonah Figure, Poona Figure This clay figure of a Hindu Peon or Office Messenger was part of a series of 82 Indian clay figures purchased from Stubb and Co for £9.10 ...From: Pune, India Images: 5

 Jounal created as a souvenir to commemorate the centenary of European settlement of Victoria in 1934.
 It was 'not intended to be a guide book or programme, but a historical review, cove ...From: Melbourne, Australia Images: 4